gabriwl165/python-web-framework/README.md

         print("Message Finished!")
 ```

-* `on_message_complete` is going to be triggered when the message is fully processed
+* `on_message_complete` will be triggered when the message has been fully processed.

-But now, we need to create something that can help us to handle the request, so we're going to create our own `Request` class
+But now, we need to create something that will help us handle the request, so we'll create our own `Request` class.
 ```python
 class Request: